Three periods: Breaking down penalty numbers for Penguins' Crosby

 A plus-7 penalty differential (19 drawn, 12 taken) ranks behind Crosby's plus-10 (27 drawn, 17 taken) in 2014-15, and it ties plus-7 seasons in 2012-13 (15 drawn, eight taken) and 2010-11 (20 drawn, 13 taken).

-Long gone are the days when he inspired frequent foul calls on opponents — in 53 games in 2007-08, he took just 16 penalties and drew 44.
-Last season, he had minus-two differential (18 drawn, 20 taken).
+Long gone are the days when he inspired frequent foul calls on opponents.
+In 53 games in 2007-08, he took just 16 penalties and drew 44.

 second